PAC-Bayesian Treatment Allocation Under Budget Constraints: Simulation Study and Implementation Details

-For each DGP, we run simulations on training sets with sample size $n=1,000$.
-A testing sample of size $n_{\mathrm{test}}=10,000$ is utilized to approximate the true costs and benefits from of any considered policy.
-The testing sample is re-used across training sample iterations and we consider 100 training simulation replicates.
-Using knowledge of the DGP, for each testing set observation we can calculate the expected value of treating that sample, $E_{Q}[Y_{1,i}-Y_{0,i}|X_{i}]$, and the expected cost $E_{Q}[C_{1,i}|X_{i}]$ for all $i=1,\dots, n_{\mathrm{test}}$.
-Then, for any policy $f(x):\mathcal{X}\rightarrow [0,1]$, we then use the testing set to obtain the (approximate) true gain and cost associated with the policy,
+Each choice of $a$ corresponds to a different data generating process (DGP) and for each we perform the following simulation study separately.
+We simulate training sets each with sample size $n=1,000$.
+A testing sample of size $n_{\mathrm{test}}=10,000$, which is re-used across training sample iterations, yields approximately the true costs and benefits from of any considered treatment rule.
+We consider 100 training simulation replicates.
+Using knowledge of the DGP, we can calculate $E_{Q}[Y_{1,i}-Y_{0,i}|X_{i}]$ and $E_{Q}[C_{1,i}|X_{i}]$ for each testing set observation.
+Then, for a rule $f(x):\mathcal{X}\rightarrow [0,1]$, we use the testing set to obtain the (approximate) gain and cost associated with $f$,

 and